Hematite Properties, Meaning, Facts and Photos

 The hematite in the third photo is housed in the Harvard Museum of Natural History, Massachusetts.

-The hematite in the last photo is courtesy of Stan Celestian.
+The last photo is courtesy of Stan Celestian.

 Photos 1 and 3 were taken by Stone Mania.